Introduction to IoT Using Arduino Training Course

 Big Data Business Intelligence for Govt.
 Agencies

-High-value government solutions will emerge from a blend of disruptive technologies:
+High-value government solutions will be created from a mashup of the most disruptive technologies:

 - Mobile devices and applications